Skip to content ↓

 When pupils transfer from the Provision to a different school, staff arrange liaison meetings with the receiving school staff and ensure that all relevant information is made available to them.
 Children also participate in a specialist transition programme and staff from their new school will often visit them before they move.

-Thinkers Support Staff: Miss Hill, Mrs Doshi, Miss Kulik, Miss Gunn
+Thinkers Support Staff: Miss Hill, Mrs Hall, Mrs Doshi, Miss Webb and Mrs Rudkin